 Men’s health: Know your limitations

 Writer Scott Deuty‘s health journey has taken many twists and turns over the past 50-something years.
 But two lessons stand out: Protect your body, and don’t let injuries stop you.
 “I injured my back weightlifting 20 years ago due to lifting improperly,” says Deuty, author of Secrets of an Over 50 Former Fat Man.
 “As a result, I have a slight paralysis in my right leg.
 I opted not to have surgery as I wasn’t in pain and didn’t want to risk additional injury.
 My only limitations are slight weakness in my right leg which mainly affects my ability to control a ski.”
 Think that sort of thing won’t happen to you?
 “The human body has limitations that shouldn’t be ignored,” says Deuty.
 “There are many examples of those who didn’t take this advice and now have paid the price with permanent injuries.
 I fortunately have none.”
-Here’s why weight lifting is important.

 - Preventive Medicine, "Masculinity in the doctor's office: Masculinity, gendered doctor preference and doctor-patient communication"